ATECoder/ATECoder/README.md

-- 👋 Hi, I’m @AteCoder
+- 👋 Hi, I’m @ATECoder
 - 👀 I’m interested in automated test system for manufacturing.
 - 🌱 I’m currently learning WPF and bushing up on dta structures.
 - 💞️ I’m looking to collaborate on ...